RoadieHQ/marketing-site/content/backstage/plugins/api-docs.md

 coverImage: '../../assets/api-docs-plugin.png'
 coverImageAlt: 'A screenshot of the API Docs.
 It is showing a available endpoints for a sample component.'

+availableOnRoadie: true

 # Instructions for someone who wants to use this plugin.
 # languages used here must be listed in the .babelrc
 gettingStarted:
-  # What will this step accomplish?
-  - language: bash
-    code: |
+  - intro: |
-      The plugin is already added when using `npx @backstage/create-app` so you can skip these steps.
+      This plugin is already added when using `npx @backstage/create-app` so you can usually skip these steps.
 However, if you are not using create-app you can follow the steps below.
-  - intro: Install the plugin into Backstage.
     language: bash
     code: 'yarn add @backstage/plugin-api-docs'
   - intro: 'Add the ApiExplorerPage extension to the app:'